hinata-devcode/validation-service/README.md

 UI Polling Returns Final Status
 ```

-This architecture allows the system to handle **long-running validations without blocking the user request.**
+This architecture ensures **non-blocking request processing**.

 ---

-# Reliability & Failure Handling
+## Failure Handling

-External provider integrations are unpredictable.
+External provider integrations can fail or respond slowly.
-The system includes multiple fallback mechanisms.
+The system includes **automatic recovery mechanisms**.

-### Webhook Failure Recovery
+### Webhook Recovery

-If a webhook is delayed or missed:
+If a webhook is delayed or not received:

 ```
 Polling Scheduler